idfy-io/docs/README.md

 ## Get started

-To use the API, you need an API account at Idfy You can get a free test account by going to our onboarding site and filling out the form there: [https://onboard.idfy.no](https://onboard.idfy.no)
+To use the API, you need an API account.
+You can create a free test account by going to our onboarding site and filling out a form: [https://onboard.idfy.no](https://onboard.idfy.no)

 ## Dashboard